Top 10 travel hacks to save money on every trip – without skimping

 1) Utilize your AAA discount

-AAA is the easiest way to save an estimated 10-20% on most hotel visits.
-This is by far the best “hack” – simply by having a AAA membership and utilizing it for 1-2 nights per year, you will make your money back, not to mention have great roadside assistance in a bind.
+This is by far the best “hack” – simply by having a AAA membership and utilizing it for 1-2 nights per year, you WILL make your money back, not to mention have great roadside assistance in a bind.

 We usually opt for the AAA Plus membership, because if we ever run into a real situation needing a tow or roadside assistance, I want to be more than covered and not have to pay for a 50-60 mile tow.